-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Political Science.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the undergraduate program director.

 AK/POLS 4170 6.0 Research Seminar in the Political Economy of Canada.
 A research seminar designed to provide students with a background in political economy an opportunity to pursue more advanced study into specific areas in the field.